-7. To reset the chassis intrusion detector, enter System Setup during the system's POST.
-In the Chassis Intrusion option, press the left- or right-arrow key to select Reset, and then choose Enabled, Enabled.
+7. To reset the chassis intrusion detector, enter System Setup and reset Chassis Intrusion to Enabled or Enabled-Silent.

 See the User's Guide for detailed information on the chassis intrusion detector.

 V NOTE: If a setup password has been assigned by someone else, contact your network administrator for information on resetting the chassis intrusion detector.